ThisWeekGhana.com becomes the D-O-T

 The economic Partnership Agreement (EPA) between the EU and Third World countries is to take effect beginning 2008.
 With it, The EU hopes to create trade reciprocity with developing nations.

-But in the name of reciprocity, the EU is demanding that Third World countries, mostly former European colonies, sign this EPA agreement or perish by the end of January 2008.
+It is demanding that Third World countries, mostly former European colonies, sign this EPA agreement or perish by the end of January 2008.

 As reported in Ghanadot.com, on Sept.
 19, Mr Peter Mandelson, the EU Trade Commissioner, “warned that there would be no legal basis for the extension of existing preferential trade terms between the EU and the 78 African, Caribbean and Pacific countries if the two sides do not initial new Economic Partnership Agreements (EPA) before the end of 2007.”

-By September 27, 2007, Mr. Mendelson was ready to repeat his warning in an on-line BBC publication that said “former European colonies ..could miss out if they do not sign up to new trade deals” and that “those who relied on exports of goods such as bananas and fish faced a risk to their livelihoods.”
+On September 27, 2007, Mr. Mendelson was ready to repeat his warning in an on-line BBC publication that said “former European colonies ..could miss out if they do not sign up to new trade deals” and that “those who relied on exports of goods such as bananas and fish faced a risk to their livelihoods.”

-Since 2001, Third World governments have been demanding for the lowering of trade barriers to agricultural exports from developing countries and the removal of subsidies paid to farmers in rich countries, some say to the tune of some $300 billion a year, in exchange for a fair trade deal, but the effort has been to no avail.
+Since 2001, Third World governments have been demanding, in exchange for a fair trade deal, for the EU to lower trade barriers and remove subsidies paid to farmers, some say to the tune of some $300 billion a year.

-Threat from Mr. Madelson aside, if only Africa could have a common market, it could then say to him that any imposition of tariff on our products by Europe would result in an imposition of same on yours.
-Then Africa can go ahead and open her markets to India, Chinese, Japanese, American and others who decide to play fair.
+Threat from Mr. Mandelson aside, if only Africa could have a common market, it could then say to him that “any imposition of tariff by Europe on our products would result in an imposition of same on all of yours.”

-E. Ablorh-Odjidja, Washington, DC, September 30, 2007
+E. Ablorh-Odjidja, Publisher www.ghanadot.com, Washington, DC, September 30, 2007.

 Rate this article: